Secondary English Education with QTS BA (Hons)

 Successful completion of the programme leads to recommendation for Qualified Teacher Status (QTS).

 What you'll study

-You’ll begin the course by building your knowledge in subjects like grammar, literary theory, and Western literature.
+You’ll begin the course by building your knowledge in subjects like grammar, literary theory, and the Western Canon.
 As well as these specialist English topics, you’ll learn educational theories and skills to help you grow as a teacher.
 And you’ll study modules to help you with university study and establishing educational values.
 Your first school professional practice placement will introduce you to lessons and wider issues like child development.

 Module code: SEN1002

 Module code: SEN1001

 Module code: SEC1001